Amy Sherald: Early career

 Spending much of her career based in Baltimore, Sherald documents contemporary African-American experience in the United States through large-scale portraits, often working from photographs of strangers she encounters on the streets.
 This approach is evocative of the late Barkley L. Hendricks.

-Sherald has been highly motivated as an artist, wanting to be a painter so badly that she waited tables until she was 38.
+Sherald has been described as being highly motivated to become an artist, having wanted to be a painter so badly that she waited tables until she was 38.

 In 1997, Sherald participated in Spelman College International Artist-in-Residence program in Portobelo, Panama.
 She prepared and curated shows in the Museo de Arte Contemporaneo and the 1999 South American Biennale in Lima, Peru.
 She has taught art in the Baltimore City Detention Center, and in 2008 she did a residency the Tongxian Art Center in Beijing, China.

 Since 2008, Sherald has painted a little over 30 pieces of art.
 Since her 2012 work Equilibrium, Sherald has depicted the skin tone of her Black subjects in grayscale rather than flesh tones.
-Sherald uses the gray hues to challenge an idea of race where skin color automatically assigns a category, part of a broader project to counter what she experienced as the limited narrative available to her growing up in segregated Columbus, Georgia, only shortly after the Civil Rights Movement.
-The choice as well as her process echoed and was reinforced by 19th- and 20th-century black-and-white photographic portraits, especially W.E.B.
-DuBois's black and white photographs of black people in the 1900 Paris Exposition, which at the time sharply contrasted with other exhibitions' sensationalized displays of black bodies.
+She uses the gray hues to challenge an idea of race where skin color automatically assigns a category, part of a broader project to counter what she experienced as the limited narrative available to her growing up in segregated Columbus, Georgia, only shortly after the Civil Rights Movement.
+The choice as well as her process echoed and was reinforced by 19th- and 20th-century black-and-white photographic portraits, especially W. E. B. Du Bois's black and white photographs of black people in the 1900 Paris Exposition, which at the time sharply contrasted with other exhibitions' sensationalized displays of black bodies.
 Sherald said in a round table: "When I finally came across the black-and-white photography, I realized that I was setting these people up and recreating that same kind of quietness and dignity that I saw in these photographs that Black families were having taken of them.
 I just recognized my work inside of these photographs and started to go further.".

 Critics have commented on the way this style invites the viewer to contemplate the inner lives of Sherald's subjects.
-For Sherald, this kind of work only feels possible because of a preceding generation of artists who made what she calls more “didactic” work, explaining Blackness to an audience that sometimes had little awareness.
-With that work already done by others, Sherald feels she and her contemporaries are free to “come in and really explore ourselves versus educating people about who we are.
-It’s like now we can deal with the nuances of who we are,” making paintings that focus on inner, complex lives and “escape that public black identity”.
+For Sherald, this kind of work only feels possible because of a preceding generation of artists who made what she calls more "didactic" work, explaining Blackness to an audience that sometimes had little awareness.
+With that work already done by others, Sherald feels she and her contemporaries are free to "come in and really explore ourselves versus educating people about who we are.
+It's like now we can deal with the nuances of who we are", making paintings that focus on inner, complex lives and "escape that public black identity".

 Sherald usually develops these paintings by inviting people she meets in her everyday life—for much of her career, in Baltimore—to sit for a photography session and then paints from the photographs.